kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 -->

 ###### What specific metrics should inform a rollback?

+In CAS if `unschedulable_pods_count` metric consistently reports a number of pods pending of scheduling, in general that would be a good indication that something is broken in CAS.
+In general, this in itself doesn't mean those pending pods use CSI volumes but we are considering enhancing existing metrics with that information.

 <!--
 What signals should users be paying attention to when the feature is young